jasonbellamy/graphql-guide/source/schemas.md

 In this example the three object types `Query`, `Mutation` and `Subscription` would be defined elsewhere.
 The names of those types can be anything, but it's sensible to pick the names above.

-The *fields* of those types define the actual entrypoints or instances of that operation that are available.
-Each GraphQL document (combination of queries, mutations and subscriptions) must include at least one of those operation entrypoints.
+The *fields* of those types define the actual entry points or instances of that operation that are available.
+Each GraphQL document (combination of queries, mutations and subscriptions) must include at least one of those operation entry points.
 So, we could define the `Query` type above as:

 ```
 type Query {